 Water agency employees identified as critical to operation and maintenance of key infrastructure will continue to report to work and conduct normal job functions while complying with enhanced safety precautions such as social distancing measures.
 Non-critical staff at many agencies, including the Water Authority, are telecommuting or will begin remote work shortly to minimize the potential for virus transmission.

 Until further notice, the Water Authority will hold its Board meetings remotely.
 A schedule of meetings, Board documents and live streaming of meetings will continue to be at .
-All public comment may be submitted by 8:45 a.m. on March 26, by email to the Water Authority’s General Counsel at email@example.com.
-Any submissions will be read aloud during the public comment period.
+Public comments emailed by 8:45 a.m. on June 25 to the Water Authority’s General Counsel at email@example.com will be read aloud during the public comment period.

 Many water agencies across the region, including the Water Authority, have temporarily closed their offices to the public.
 Residents should consult their water provider’s website for additional information.
 Residents who don’t know what agency provides their water can find out by entering their address at